rapsamaniego27/portfolio-2020/_posts/2022-04-01-first-time-watching-a-korean-series.md

         <br><br>

         The characters are driven by a situation they don't want to be in.
 Sometimes they tend to get vengeful, upset, quiet or even angry but after all theyre all human beings right?
 But I like how they are so straightforward that they want to solve something on how real humans are supposed to do.
+They really value communication.

         <br><br>